 9. There are simple ways to counteract it

 I’ve learned two really simple and effective ways to cope with impostor syndrome, so much so that I managed to make a huge career change from working in catering to becoming a freelance writer and published author in just a few years without any relevant qualifications.
-I explain these techniques in detail in my new eBook Impostor Syndrome – A Practical Guide.
+I talk about it in my book Out of Office; Ditch the 9-5 and Be Your Own Boss.

 10. Sometimes it’s helpful

 Don’t believe me?
 Cosmopolitan editor Farrah Storr puts is like this: